 NOTE: Beer Garden Details -- thanks to Grand Canyon Brewery for donating their locally-made beer.
 All runners receive two free beer pours.
 Must have your race number -- we'll mark your race number for each pour.
 All other pours are $5 apiece.

-11:30 AM Half Marathon and 5k Awards at Finish Line
+11:30 AM (or so) Half Marathon and 5k Awards at Finish Line

 NOTE: All half marathoners need to be through mile 11.5 by 11:30 am.*